 Europe’s retailers already offer embedded finance

-It found that a majority (74%) of Europe’s retailers already offer embedded finance products to their customers.
+It found that a majority (74%) of Europe’s retailers already offer embedded financial services to their customers through embedded payments.
 However, the UK (82%) is well ahead of Germany (75%) and Belgium (64%).

-Only 5% of retailers which have not integrated financial products into their customer journey have no plans to do so in the next year.
+Only 5% of retailers which have not integrated financial solutions such as embedded payments into their customer journey have no plans to do so in the next year.

 Vodeno also quizzed decision-makers about which products they have implemented, and which are earmarked for investment in 2022.

-Cashback through loyalty schemes, credit cards and debit cards are the most commonly offered financial products or services – 32% of the retailers currently offering embedded finance solutions provide these.
+Cashback through loyalty schemes, credit cards and debit cards are the most commonly offered financial solutions or services – 32% of the retailers currently offering embedded financial solutions provide these.
 These were followed by current accounts and loans (both 29%).